-I am currently a PhD student at the Institut d'Astrophysique de Paris (IAP) and Sorbonne University, in France.
-My research interests lie at the interface between primordial cosmology and theoretical high-energy physics.
+My research interests lie at the interface between theoretical high-energy physics and primordial cosmology.
 I see the early Universe as the ultimate laboratory where high-energy theories can be tested on the most fundamental scales.
 Using modern quantum field theory approaches, I develop new methods to deepen our understanding of the Universe's origins.
 I am particularly interested in using cosmological observations to search for evidence of new physics.

 Recent News